How to choose the best product management certification

-Does the class format (for example, readings, quizzes, or live sessions) suit your learning needs?
+Does the class format (e.g, video tutorials, readings, quizzes, or live sessions) suit your learning needs?

 Will you gain hands-on experience with software tools that product managers use?

-How to ask your employer to support your education
+How to ask your employer to support your product management certification

-The cost is [current cost] and is held [dates].
+The cost is [amount] and is held [dates].

 Is this something I could pursue through our department?

 Let me know if you have any questions or would like to discuss in more detail.
-I appreciate you supporting my growth at [company name] and being open to these types of opportunities.
+I appreciate you supporting my growth at [Company] and being open to these types of opportunities.

 Thanks in advance,